fbpx

 10. Medvarsity

-Medvarsity describes itself as ‘India’s leading online medical certification and training company‘.
+Medvarsity describes itself as ‘Asia’s largest Healthcare EdTech company‘.
 Their 12-Lead ECG course provides 20 hours of learning content aimed at health professionals across the board.
-It is not subscription-based but rather, a course you pay for outright and must complete within 3 months of commencing.
+It is not subscription-based but rather, a course you pay for outright and must complete within the 2-month course duration (with a maximum extension of an addition 2 months).

 Though we didn’t get past the paywall, the curriculum shown on the site appears to be in line with the content provided by other institutions reviewed here.
-With an overall rating of 3.7 by Medvarsity users, the platform may be worth a look but it’s difficult to gauge the quality of the course without any previews available.
+With an overall rating of 4 out of 5 stars by Medvarsity users, the platform may be worth a look but it’s difficult to gauge the quality of the course without any previews available.

 Pros